thisdot/tech-conferences/CONTRIBUTING.md

 10. Open a PR directed to our `main` branch.
 11. The maintainers will review your PR and either request changes or approve it.

-## Beginner Friendly Resources for using Git and GitHub
+## Beginner Friendly Resources for Using Git and GitHub

 - [Getting Started with Git](https://www.thisdot.co/blog/getting-started-with-git)